inesusvet/complexity-talk/PITCHME.md

 ## Target audience
 - You build software on daily basis
 - You have experience of supporting software of others
-- You think we can do better software
+- You think we can build better software

 +++
 @title[Glossary]

 ## Definitions
 - _Development_ = creation, modification and bugfixin'
-- _Support_ = operation, configuration management & bugfixin'
+- _Support_ = operation, configuration and bugfixin'

 ---
 @title[Why?]